 - Put disclaimers and disclosures in place.
 Your podcast may, in the future, gain sponsors or enter into affiliate relationships.
 Those are two common ways podcasters monetize their podcasts.
 In either situation, you need to let your audience know about this commercial relationship.
 For example, you might begin each episode with, “this podcast is brought to you by…” or mark the midpoint of each episode with a similar disclaimer.

 Another disclaimer you should think about including has to do with the subject matter you cover.
 Depending on what you discuss, you should make it clear to your audience that you are not a physician, dietitian, or attorney and are simply offering general advice.

 The terms and conditions section on your website is a contract between you and visitors.
 It lays out the general expectations (including restrictions and limitations) for how visitors are to use your website.
 Common language used in terms and conditions includes, “By using this website, you agree to all terms and conditions contained below, including (1): refraining from re-publishing any creation of [insert your podcast's name] Media, LLC…” and other important terms.
 While terms and conditions aren't often legally required, The Browne Firm strongly recommends having this section on your website.

 While we covered a great deal of ground here, there are certainly other legal considerations you need to address before you begin podcasting to the masses.
 The Browne Firm has experience helping creatives become business owners and business owners become successful.
-Call us at 914-530-3070 to discuss your options with our legal team today.
+Call your Westchester County business attorney at 914-530-3070 to discuss your options with our legal team today.